Showing posts with label God as Punisher. Show all posts

 Follow up Questions for "Our God is not One Who Punishes Evil"

 You make a good point in fearing that people will act with impunity if we do away with the element of fear.
 I think the idea of consequences, however, is far more helpful than the idea of punishment --- which necessarily requires a punisher.
-We should certainly revere and be in awe of God, but personally I think it is ALWAYS destructive of genuine faith to fear God in any way whatsoever.
-I simply don't see how the profound trust which is the heart of genuine faith can co-exist with fear.
+We should certainly revere and be in awe of God, but personally, I think it is ALWAYS destructive of genuine faith to fear God in any way whatsoever.
+I simply don't see how the profound trust that is the heart of genuine faith, can co-exist with fear.
 Fear simply distorts everything it touches.
 This is one reason Jesus' gift of peace often accompanies the directive, "Be not afraid" or "Fear not!".
-So, we need to educate people about the consequences of sin -- including the ultimate consequence of rejecting God's love which we call hell --- but at the same time we need help them move beyond an ethics driven by concern of consequences to a life which responds generously and selflessly to the God who offers himself and life with and in himself as the fulfillment of our truest selves.
+So, we need to educate people about the consequences of sin -- including the ultimate consequence of rejecting God's love which we call hell ---.
+Still, at the same time, we need to help them move beyond an ethics driven by concern of consequences to a life that responds generously and selflessly to the God who offers himself and life with and in himself as the fulfillment of our truest selves.
 This movement, this growth in one's spiritual life and so, in one's capacity to love, is precisely what is reflected in the act of contrition.

 01 July 2013